MicrosoftDocs/entra-docs/docs/identity-platform/v2-protocols-oidc.md

 ## Single sign-out

 When you redirect the user to the `end_session_endpoint` in an application, the Microsoft identity platform will end the user session for this application.
 However, the user may still be signed in to other applications that use the same Microsoft accounts for authentication.

-When a user has signed into multiple web or SPA applications registered in this directory (also known as a tenant) single sign-out allows this user to sign out of all applications instantly by signing out in either one of the applications.
+When a user has signed into multiple web or SPA applications registered in this directory (also known as a tenant) SSO allows this user to sign out of all applications instantly by signing out in either one of the applications.

 To enable SSO for your Entra application, you should use the OpenID Connect front channel logout feature.
 This feature allows an application to notify other applications that the user has logged out.
 When the user logs out of one application, the Microsoft identity platform will send an HTTP GET request to the front-channel logout URL of every application that the user is currently signed in to.

-These applications must respond to this request by performing the following two actions for the sign sign-out to be successful:
+These applications must respond to this request by performing the following two actions for SSO to be successful:

 1. Clear any session that identifies the user.
 1. Applications must respond to this request by clearing any session that identifies the user and returning a `200` response.